Aciclovir Intravenous Infusion

 Aciclovir Intravenous Infusion is a clear, colourless solution in a plastic ampoule.

-Aciclovir Intravenous Infusion contains aciclovir, sodium chloride and water.
+Aciclovir Intravenous Infusion contains aciclovir, sodium chloride, sodium hydroxide, hydrochloric acid and water.
 It does not contain a preservative.

 Aciclovir is supplied in Australia by: